CRIA-CIMATEC/covid-19/diagnostic_imaging/computed_tomography/clara_nvidia/readme.md

 # Clara Classification COVID and non-COVID model and lung segmentation model

-## Support for Covid diagnosis using Aritificial Intelligence in Computed Tomography imagess
+## Support for Covid diagnosis using Aritificial Intelligence in Computed Tomography images

 ### Reference Center for Artificial Intelligence at SENAI CIMATEC